Year 6 reading list for children aged 10-11

 SeaBEAN by Sarah Holding

-Set on the remote island of St Kilda, this is an interesting fantasy reality story involving a magic black box that can transport 11-year-old Alice and her friends to exotic and far-flung locations.
+Set on the remote island of St Kilda, this is an interesting fantasy reality story involving a magic black box that can transport 11-year-old Alice and her friends to incredible and far-flung locations.
 There, they have to work together to safeguard the planet in this, the first of a unique trilogy of eco-climate thrillers.
 This is a useful book to inspire year six children who are interested in climate change.

 Realistic